Hannibal Sehested (governor): The Hannibal War

-During Christian IV's second war with Sweden (1643–1645), Sehested, as governor of Norway, assisted his father-in-law materially.
+During Christian IV's second war with Sweden (1643–1645), Sehested, as Governor-general of Norway, assisted his father-in-law materially.
 He invaded Sweden four times; successfully defended Norway from attack; and, though without any particular military talent, won an engagement at Nysaker in 1644.
 The war was unpopular with Norway and was referred to in Norway as the Hannibal war.
 Concerns centered around high taxes required to support the army and the concern that Sweden would be induced to invade Norway.
 Although Norwegian forces suffered no defeats, as part of the peace settlement, Jemtland and Herjedalen, both Norwegian provinces, were ceded to Sweden by Denmark-Norway with Sehested's acquiescence.

 After the war he renewed his reforming efforts, and during the years 1646–1647 strove to withdraw his governorship from the benumbing influence of the central administration at Copenhagen, and succeeded with the help of Christian IV in creating a separate defensive fleet for Norway and giving her partial control of her own finances.
 He was considerably assisted in his endeavours by the fact that Norway was regarded as the hereditary possession of the Kings of Denmark-Norway.